tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_rate_limiting_and_thresholds.md

 Bitly provides basic information on the page above but also links to [best practices for avoid rate limiting issues](http://dev.bitly.com/best_practices.html).
 These best practices include tips such as caching, security issues, long page loads, batch processing, high-volume requests, URL encoding, and more.

-By looking at these three examples, you can see that while rate limiting might seem like a simple, straightforward topic, there are many layers of depth and complexity to cover.
-Obviously, the relevance of the topic depends on your API and the rate limiting policies your company sets, but this information cannot simply be relegated to Marketing to handle.
+By looking at these three examples, you can see that while rate limiting might seem like a simple, straightforward topic, there are layers of depth and complexity to cover.
+Obviously, the relevance of the topic depends on your API and the rate limiting policies your company sets, but this information cannot be entirely relegated to Marketing to handle.
 So much of the information around rate limiting directly affects development.